gregfelice/emacs-dx/emacs-dx-profile-python-developer.md

 - i've just spent an hour trying to get this to work
 - i'm frustrated

+analysis:
+- bedrock can be an accelerant leading to a good experience for python
+- work needs to be done to get to a good python development ux out of the box
+- external dependency guidance (and hopefully more automated setup) is critical

 step by step log:

 - end scenario